This guide explains what a Web alias is, aspects to consider and how to create one on your domain with one.com.

-With a Web alias, you direct a domain or subdomain to another domain or subdomain, just like with a Web forward.
-However, with a Web alias, you keep the URL from the original domain visible in the address bar of your browser.
+With a Web alias, you direct a domain or subdomain to another domain or subdomain, much like a Web forward.
+However, with a Web alias, you keep the URL from the original domain visible in the browser’s address bar.

-The Web alias isn't a real DNS record, but a setting that mimics DNS behaviour and is unique to one.com.
+The Web alias isn't a real DNS record but a setting that mimics DNS behaviour.

 Create a Web alias on your domain

 - Click DNS settings on the Advanced settings tile.

 - Go to DNS records.

 - Under create new record, click Web alias.